Link to our HOME page

-JAPANESE IN W.A.
+JAPANESE IN WESTERN AUSTRALIA

 The first Japanese known to have come to Western Australia were a troupe of acrobats and jugglers who travelled to several towns giving performances around 1874.